worthapenny/WO-Open-WaterGEMS-WaterCAD-Database/README.md

 # WO-Open-WaterGEMS-WaterCAD-Database
-An example to open up a WaterGEMS, WaterCAD Database
+An example to open up a WaterGEMS, WaterCAD Database using WaterObjects (WO) API